Code-Institute-Submissions/ucd-band/README.md

 ## UX

 Users can be individuals who want to show an interest of The Monkees.
-They are able to view the upcoming events in a table or they can download a full schedule of events in the form of a PDF File.
+They are able to view the upcoming events in a table or they can download a full schedule of events in the form of a PDF File (event-schedule.pdf).
 Once it has been downloaded, it can be printed out.

 They are able to view the news as well as the images.
+If the user wants previous news, they can download the news archives (news-archives.pdf).

+The Gallery Page has anchor links so that they can return to the top of the page.

 They can visit the Facebook Pages, Twitter Pages and YouTube Channel without leaving The Monkees website.
 When the user has hovered on the social link, a tooltip (e.g. YouTube) is displayed to let the browser know that he/she has hovered over the social link.